 If you set your grow lights too far away, your plants move from normal to a stretched growth.
-It occurs since your plants have to put in more effort and grow taller to be near your light source.
+Since your plants have to put in more effort and grow taller to be near your light source, it occurs.
 The problem with this is that all the energy that could have gone into producing fruit is now being used to stretch.
 So, you will experience a reduced harvest by as much as 30%!

 What If You Set The Lighting So Close To Your Plants?